HypothesisWorks/hypothesis/docs/internals.rst

 generated, and then the template distribution generates them given that specification.

-To consider a simple example, a parameter for a generating booleans is a single number between 0 and 1 which is the probability of generating True.
-So in order to draw a boolean we draw that number, then we draw a boolean which is true with that probability.
+To consider a simple example, a parameter value for a generating booleans is a single number between 0 and 1 which is the probability of generating true.
+So in order to draw a boolean we draw that number from a uniform distribution, then we draw a boolean which is true with that probability.

 As described, the result is indistinguishable from just flipping a coin.
 The resulting bool will be true 50% of the time.
 The interesting thing is how parameters compose.

 Suppose we now want to draw a list of booleans.
-This will have a parameter which is a pair of numbers: The first is the expected length, the second is the bool parameter, which is the probability of any given element being true.
+This will have a parameter value which is a pair of numbers: The first is the expected length, the second is the bool parameter, which is the probability of any given element being true.

 This allows us to reach a lot of values that would be essentially impossible to reach otherwise.
-Suppose we needed a list of length at least 20 elements all of which are True in order to trigger a bug.
-Given a length of 20, if each element is drawn independently the chances of them all being True are just under one in a million.
-However with this parametrization it's one in 21 (because if you draw a number close to 1 it makes them *all* more likely to be True).
+Suppose we needed a list of length at least 20 elements all of which are true in order to trigger a bug.
+Given a length of 20, if each element is drawn independently the chances of them all being true are just under one in a million.
+However with this parametrization it's one in 21 (because if you draw a number close to 1 it makes them *all* more likely to be true).

 The idea of trying to generate this sort of "clumpier" distribution is based on a paper called `Swarm Testing <http://www.cs.utah.edu/~regehr/papers/swarm12.pdf>`_,